nakshatrabhatt/Youtube-Playlist-Search/README.md

 - Results will appear instantly with:

     - Thumbnail preview

     - Publish date

     - Keyword highlights

 ## 🛣 Roadmap

-* Planned improvements to make this tool even more powerful:
+Planned improvements to make this tool even more powerful:

+* [ ] Search already loaded videos instantly while new videos are still fetching

+* [ ] Allow updating or replacing the playlist without losing previous search results

+* [ ] Preserve loaded videos even if the popup is accidentally closed

-* Multi-key API rotation to handle quota limits.
+* [ ] Multi-key API rotation to handle quota limits.

-* Support for searching across entire YouTube channels, not just playlists.
+* [ ] Support for searching across entire YouTube channels, not just playlists.

-* Advanced filters (e.g., date range, title only, description only).
+* [ ] Advanced filters (e.g., date range, title only, description only).

-* Export search results to CSV/JSON.
+* [ ] Export search results to CSV/JSON.

-* Smarter caching for near-instant repeated searches.
+* [ ] Smarter caching for near-instant repeated searches.

-* Sleeker UI animations and transitions.
+* [ ] Sleeker UI animations and transitions.

 ## 🤝 Contributing

 Contributions are welcome!

 Feel free to fork the repo, open issues, or submit pull requests.

 ## 📜 License